Brianfit/i-Ching-Texts-XML/README.md

 # i-Ching-Texts-XML
 Got a translation of the I Ching in xml format?
 Let's aggregate them!

 The Wilhelm Baynes example here is not my work.
-I found it at [Ivan Zderadika's git here](https://github.com/izderadicka/iching/blob/master/text/en/hexagrams.xml) but it looks like an relatively robust XML format that we might use as a base for other translations and the starting sketch for a standard.
+I found it at [Ivan Zderadika's git here](https://github.com/izderadicka/iching/blob/master/text/en/hexagrams.xml) but it looks like a relatively robust XML format that we might use as a base for other translations and the starting sketch for a standard.

 I would propose:
 a) We convene a standards group to figure out a universal Taxonomy for I Ching data structures.
 Who's in?